Premier League Vegas Odds and Game Guide

 As well as the already mentioned betting markets there are also more that can appeal to punters looking to bet on the Premier League.
 Here are the most common:

 - Next Manager To Be Sacked: The managerial markets are some of the most popular available.
 Punters would need to correctly predict the next manager to lose their job to win the returns.

 - Top Goalscorer: There are some of the best strikers in world football in the Premier League, and that makes this market interesting.
 Punters will need to correctly predict the player to score the most goals in the division.

 - Top Half Finish: This is one of the more uncommon markets where punters can lay their stake on the team that they believe will finish in the top ten.

 Individual Match Betting

-Along with the ante-post markets, there is also an extensive number of markets to utilise for all 380 fixtures to be played in the Premier League over the course of the season.
+There are also an extensive number of markets to utilize for all 380 fixtures to be played in the Premier League over the course of the season.
 Here are some of the most popular markets that you can expect to bet on.